riffraffbacalso/bspell/README.md

 ### Alternative Word Sources

 By default, **bspell** uses the dictionary pre-installed on Mac and Linux machines in `usr/share/dict/words`.
-In some cases, this may be insufficient, in which case you can specify a different word source with the `-w` or `--word-source` argument.
-Currently the options are "OPTED", or the [Online Plain Text English Dictionary](https://www.mso.anu.edu.au/~ralph/OPTED/), and "chirico", a comprehensive word list compiled by [Mike Chirico](https://sourceforge.net/projects/souptonuts/files/souptonuts/dictionary/linuxwords.1.tar.gz/download). **bspell** will download the word list in the project directory, if not already there, and find solutions from it
+This could be insufficient for some puzzles, in which case you can specify an alternative word source with the `-w` or `--word-source` argument.
+Currently the options are "OPTED", or the [Online Plain Text English Dictionary](https://www.mso.anu.edu.au/~ralph/OPTED/), and "chirico", a comprehensive word list compiled by [Mike Chirico](https://sourceforge.net/projects/souptonuts/files/souptonuts/dictionary/linuxwords.1.tar.gz/download). **bspell** will download the word list in the project directory, if not already there, and derive solutions from that instead

 ```
 bspell -w <word source>